-Kansas City Entrepreneur Sylvia Hall Creates a Well-Being Movement Built to Scale
+How KC Entrepreneur Sylvia Hall Created a Well-Being Movement Built to Scale

-After the birth of her second child, Sylvia Hall couldn’t quite shake her postpartum depression.
+After her second child was born, Sylvia Hall couldn’t quite shake her postpartum depression.
 Coupled with anxiety attacks and mood swings, she started taking antidepressants.

 Not wanting to stay on medication forever, Sylvia decided to make a big change.
-She researched bacterial strains that had a high correlation with mood support and anxiety reduction and created her own probiotic.
+She researched bacterial strains that she says have a high correlation with mood support and anxiety reduction and created her own probiotic.

 But she didn’t just create a probiotic for herself.
-Once she discovered the perfect mixture of strains, she took it upon herself to share it with the world.
+Once she discovered the perfect mixture of strains, she shared it with the world.

-No stranger to entrepreneurship, Sylvia has always had the entrepreneurial itch to sell things.
-From lemonade, books and handmade goods, to selling her own jewelry creations on Etsy, she is a natural entrepreneur.
+No stranger to entrepreneurship, Sylvia has always had the entrepreneurial itch to sell.
+From lemonade, books and handmade goods, to peddling her own jewelry creations on Etsy, she's a natural entrepreneur.

-Learning from her previous businesses, Sylvia knew she needed a business model that allowed her company to grow.
+Learning from her previous businesses, Sylvia knew she needed a business model that would let her company grow.

 You co-founded Lifted with your husband.
 What roles do each of you have in the business?